 We will be installing the Kubuntu Linux distribution.
 Its internals are identical to the more popular Ubuntu.
-The major difference between Kubuntu and Ubuntu is that Kubuntu uses KDE for its desktop graphical user interface (GUI) (hence the K in Kubuntu..), while Ubuntu relies on the Gnome desktop graphical user interface (GUI).
+The major difference between Kubuntu and Ubuntu is that Kubuntu uses KDE for its desktop graphical user interface (GUI) (hence the K in Kubuntu..), while Ubuntu relies on the Unity desktop graphical user interface (GUI).
 KDE is more refined than Ubuntu’s Gnome desktop GUI in my opinion.

 So to get started download VMware player 5 and Kubuntu 12.04 (32-bit) from:

 Installing VMware Player 5 and Creating a Virtual Machine